-ZUNI PUBLIC SCHOOL DISTRICT V. DEPARTMENT OF EDUCATION (No. 05-1508) - The Federal Impact Aid Program, 20 U.S.C. § 7709, was enacted to assist local school districts that have federal lands within the district such as Indian Reservations or military bases where they are unable to collect taxes on federal lands.
+ZUNI PUBLIC SCHOOL DISTRICT V. DEPARTMENT OF EDUCATION (No. 05-1508) - On January 9, 2007, the Supreme Court heard oral arguments in a case involving the Federal Impact Aid Program, 20 U.S.C. § 7709, which was enacted by Congress to assist local school districts that have federal lands within the district such as Indian Reservations or military bases where they are unable to collect taxes on federal lands.
 The Impact Aid Program prohibits the State from including these federal payments as part of an impacted district's budget when the State allocates operational funds to the local districts, unless the State's operational funding to districts throughout the State is "equalized" under a formula.
 If the State's operational funding is determined to be "equalized," the State can reduce operational funding to an impacted district by the amount of the Impact Aid subsidy.